Doctorate of Education

 Program Requirements

-Doane's EdD includes 57 hours of post-graduate level coursework, seminars and stand-alone courses, culminating in a dissertation.
+Doane's Doctorate of Education EdD includes 57 hours of post-graduate level coursework, seminars and stand-alone courses, culminating in a dissertation.
 The 30 core hours of EdD coursework are in a sequenced cadre format, similar to the Education Specialist program.
 We recommended your 27 post-master's specialization courses be complete before beginning core classes, but arrangements may be made for this coursework to be taken concurrently with core courses.
 If taken before the completion of the original master's degree, we do not count elective coursework.

 Courses